People

 Non-Resident Affiliated Scholar

 Michael C. Davis is an international human rights scholar.
 He is a global fellow at the Woodrow Wilson International Center for Scholars in Washington, DC., professor of law and international affairs at India's O.P.
 Jindal Global University, and an affiliate research scholar at the Weatherhead East Asia Institute at Columbia University.
-He was a professor in the Law Faculty at the University of Hong Kong until late 2016, and frequently returns there to teach core courses in international human rights.
-His books include Making Hong Kong China: The Rollback of Human Rights and the Rule of Law (2020), International Intervention in the Post-Cold War World (2004), Human Rights and Chinese Values (1995), and Constitutional Confrontation in Hong Kong (1990).
+He was a professor in the Law Faculty at the University of Hong Kong until late 2016.
+His books include Freedom Undone: The Assault on Liberal Values and Institutions in Hong Kong (2024), Making Hong Kong China: The Rollback of Human Rights and the Rule of Law (2020), International Intervention in the Post-Cold War World (2004), Human Rights and Chinese Values (1995), and Constitutional Confrontation in Hong Kong (1990).
 Davis has advocated for political reform and universal suffrage in Hong Kong and around Asia for more than two decades.
 His writings address related issues across the region, with special attention to Hong Kong and Tibet.
 He frequently publishes commentaries in newspapers and public affairs journals as well as academic journals.
-Amnesty International, the Hong Kong Journalists Association and the Hong Kong FCC awarded him a 2014 Human Rights Press Award for his commentaries on the 2014 Hong Kong "umbrella movement" published in the South China Morning Post.
+Amnesty International, the Hong Kong Journalists Association and the Hong Kong FCC awarded him a 2014 Human Rights Press Award for his commentaries on the 2014 Hong Kong “umbrella movement” published in the South China Morning Post.

 Allen ClaytonGreene.jpg